University Health Service (UHS)

 (With illnesses such as mono, the flu, bronchitis, or chicken pox or with recovery from surgery)

 - Getting to UHS: One of the first challenges for a sick student might be getting to UHS for an appointment.
 Most students can walk to our office from their residence hall.
 Our main office is conveniently located in the UHS Building, which is next to the Susan B. Anthony Residence Hall.
-Students who live farther away and need assistance getting to UHS can call UHS at 275-2662 to ask for transportation to UHS.
-Our Nurse Manager will arrange for a ride with Security.
+Students who due to illness or injury need assistance getting to UHS can call UHS at 585-275-2662 to ask for transportation to UHS.
+Our Nurse Manager will arrange for a ride with Public Safety.
 Students who need to go from one campus to another can travel on the UR shuttle bus.

 - Assuring confidentiality: Visits to the University Health Service are confidential, which means we will not share information about a student's visit with others, including their parents, unless the student has given permission.
 Students can choose to give permission or not.
 Parents often call to ask about the care their student is receiving.
 If we have a student's permission, we can share information about the care and treatment for that specific illness.
 If we do not have a student's permission, we can speak with parents about our normal operation and procedures for that type of illness until we have the student's permission.
 There are two exceptions to this policy.
 If a student's condition is serious and the student is unable to assume responsibility for informing others, we will share information with others as necessary.
 The other exception is for students under age 18.